 Short-term Care Quality

-This nursing home's least impressive category is nursing, which is the last category we assessed.
-For this category, we gave this facility a grade of just D. There are many criteria included in this area.
-Most of the factors relate to the quantity and quality of nurse staffing.
-This nursing home provides 0.3 hours of nursing care per resident per day.
+Switching gears to our fourth area, we awarded this nursing home a grade of D in nursing.
+This was the facility's least impressive category grade.
+Our nursing score weighs several data points, many of which are tied to quantities of nurse staffing.
+This nursing home provides 0.2 hours of nursing care per resident per day.
 This is a much lower figure than we are used to seeing.
-Lastly, we also looked at some nursing quality measures in computing our nursing scores.
-This facility performed well when it comes to minimizing its residents' pressure ulcers and major falls.
+Lastly, we also assessed some nursing quality-based metrics in computing our nursing scores.
+This nursing home performed well when it comes to minimizing its residents' pressure ulcers and major falls.

 Rating Over Time